worldline Direct

 • Perform maintenance requests (captures, refunds etc) on existing transactions.

 Make sure that the payment method you would like to use is active in your test/live account.
-Check in the Back Office via Configuration > Payment methods.
+Check this in the Merchant Portal via Business > Payment methods.

 Check out our test cases in GitHub, including full code samples, and our Full API Reference to learn what is possible.